temichus/scylladb/README.md

     CASSANDRA_DIR=~/path/to/scylla/build/debug nosetests --process-timeout=7200

-The shell script `scylla_dtest-env.sh` will set this automatically for you to a value that works in most deployments, it assumes the Scylla sources are next to the `scylla-dtest` repository, in a directory called `scylla`.
+The shell script `scylla_dtest_env.sh` will set this automatically for you to a value that works in most deployments, it assumes the Scylla sources are next to the `scylla-dtest` repository, in a directory called `scylla`.
 To use this script just source it:

-    source ./scylla_dtest-env.sh
+    source ./scylla_dtest_env.sh

 Note that for the dtests to work the Scylla repository has to contain a directory called `resources` that contains a symlink to a local clone of the